BackupTheBerlios/jupi-svn/readme.txt

 Usage:
   "jupi file1 [...]"
   "jupi dir1 [...]"
-  A URL (and TinyURL) are printed to the console.
+  A TinyURL is printed to the console.
 Send that link to your friend(s).

+Options:
+  -bigurl   skip the TinyURL call
+  -clip     copy URL to the clipboard (broken)

 Installation:
   Put jupi in a good place (e.g. /usr/local/bin)